Complaints and legal action

 It's often cheaper and easier to sort out disputes without going to court.
 Find out how negotiation, mediation and arbitration work, and when to use them.

-Explains how to make a complaint, with tips on what to say.
-Covers complaints about councils, housing associations and private landlords, agents, lenders, freeholders, and solicitors.
+Find out how and when to complain about councils, housing associations and private landlords, agents, lenders, freeholders, and solicitors.

-Information about what's involved in going to court, whether you're responding to someone else's claim, or want to start one yourself.
+Find out about going to court, whether you're responding to someone else's claim, or want to start one yourself.

 Discrimination on the grounds of race, colour, nationality, ethnic or national origin, religion or belief, sex, sexual orientation, disability or age - find out what the law says